Asthma Causes, Signs, Symptoms: Coughing, Wheezing, Chest Pain

 How much do asthmatics breathe?

 All available medical research suggests that asthmatics are chronic hyperventilators.
-Let us review these studies.
+Let us review these studies since they explain the key cause of asthma.
 You can click on the graph to see all references and follow the links to read abstracts of all these 5 studies.

 Can low CO2 levels lead to problems with airways?

 "The mechanism of bronchoconstriction due to hypocapnia in man" (hypocapnia means abnormally low CO2 concentrations) was the title of the article published in 1968 by Clinical Science Journal.
 In this article, Dr. Sterling suggested that CO2 deficiency creates an over-excited state of the cholinergic nerve.
 Since this nerve is responsible for work of the smooth muscles in bronchi, its excitement leads to constriction of bronchi and smaller air passages (bronchioles).
 This causes wheezing, coughing, and high heart rate in people with asthma.
 Mucus production makes these symptoms worse.